amaharana/near-smart-stock-contract/README.md

 3. dApp: This React web application provides the UI for interacting with SSC.
 In future, it can be extended to provide admin operations that involve MSC.

+In the diagram below, boxes in dotted lines are planned for future and have not been built at this time.

 ![High Level Architecture Diagram](https://raw.githubusercontent.com/amaharana/near-smart-stock-contract/master/diagrams/HighLevelArchitecture.drawio.png)

 Pre-requisites for building